geerlingguy/ansible-role-drush/README.md

 PHP must be installed on the system prior to running this role (suggested role: `geerlingguy.php`).

+Global composer installation requires Composer to also be installed on the system (suggested role: `geerlingguy.composer`).

 Source installation additionally requires Git and Composer to also be installed on the system (suggested roles: `geerlingguy.git` and `geerlingguy.composer`).

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+### Drush Launcher

+[Drush Launcher](https://github.com/drush-ops/drush-launcher) is a small wrapper around Drush for your global `$PATH`.
+It is the recommended way to use `drush`, but there are some situations where you might wish to install and run Drush globally without using Drush Launcher.
+The following variables control Drush Launcher's installation:

+    drush_launcher_install: yes

+Set to `no` if you don't want the launcher installed.

     drush_launcher_version: "0.5.1"

-The version of the Drush Launcher to download.
+The version of the Drush Launcher to install.
 This should exactly match an available [Drush Launcher release](https://github.com/drush-ops/drush-launcher/releases).

     drush_launcher_phar_url: https://github.com/drush-ops/drush-launcher/releases/download/{{ drush_launcher_version }}/drush.phar

 The URL from which the Drush Launcher phar file will be downloaded.

-    drush_path: /usr/local/bin/drush
+    drush_launcher_path: /usr/local/bin/drush

 The path where drush will be installed and available to your system.
 Should be in your user's `$PATH` so you can run commands simply with `drush` instead of the full path.

+### Drush global install via Composer

+Some people need to have the full power of `drush` available globally, and this role allows the global install of Drush via Composer.
+If using this option, make sure you have Composer installed!

+    drush_composer_global_install: no

+Set to `yes` if you want to install `drush` globally using Composer.

+    drush_composer_version: "~9.0"

+The version constraint for the global Drush installation.

-    drush_install_from_source: no
+    drush_composer_update: no

-Whether to use Git and Composer to install Drush from source.
+Whether to run `composer update drush/drush` to ensure the version of Drush installed globally is the latest version.

+    drush_composer_path: /usr/local/bin/drush

+The path in which a symlink to the Drush binary installed via Composer should be placed.

+> NOTE: Composer 'global' installation is global _to the user under which Drush is installed_—e.g. if you install globally using the root user, `drush` will only work properly as `root` or when using `sudo`.

 ### Variables used for source install (Git).